The geometry of ranked symplectic matroids: The Möbius function of a ranked symplectic matroid

 To complete the proof, we decompose $X$ into a sum of four subsets.
-Let $X_{-a-a^*}$ be the sets that contain neither $a$ or $a^*$, $X_{a-a^*}$ the sets that contain $a$ but not $a^*$, $X_{a^*-a}$ the sets that contain $a^*$ but not $a$ and $X_{a+a^*}$ the sets containing both $a$ and $a^*$.
+Let $X_{-a-a^*}$ be the sets that contain neither $a$ or $a^*$, $X_{a-a^*}$ the sets that contain $a$ but not $a^*$, $X_{a^*-a}$ the sets that contain $a^*$ but not $a$ and $X_{a+a^*}$ the sets that contain both $a$ and $a^*$.
 We obtain the following four equalities, finishing the proof.

 \begin{enumerate} \item $\mu\left(\mathcal{S}\setminus \left\{a,a^*\right\}\right)=\mu(\mathcal{M}\setminus \left\{a,a^*\right\})+\sum_{B\in X_{-a-a^*}} (-1)^{\left|B\right|}$ \item $\mu\left(\mathcal{S}/a\right)=\mu((\mathcal{M}/a)\setminus a^*)+\sum_{B\in X_{a-a^*}} (-1)^{\left|B\right|}$ \item $\mu\left(\mathcal{S}/a^*\right)=\mu((\mathcal{M}\setminus a)/a^*)+\sum_{B\in X_{a^*-a}} (-1)^{\left|B\right|}$ \item $\mu(\mathcal{M}/\left\{a,a^*\right\})+\sum_{B\in X_{a+a^*}} (-1)^{\left|B\right|}=\sum_{B\in 2^{J\setminus\left\{a,a^*\right\}}} (-1)^{\left|B\right|}=0$ \end{enumerate}